jnutt367/jnutt367/README.md

 ### Hi there 👋
-I'm Jason, a junior NERN developer ...
+I'm Jason, a Junior MERN developer ...

 🔭 I’m currently working on ...Building a social change (social media for social change activists) application to add to my skillset as a MongoDB, express, React, Node developer.
 - I sencerely enjoy teaching newbies how to do things.
 Just ask me.